 The following are all very good, great fun shows which I really enjoy and noticed had a lot of useful Japanese in them:

 Keep in mind that you won’t understand everything 100% at first and you might need to watch a show multiple times before you begin to pick up and understand what’s being said.
 If you watch it once with the subtitles, try and watch it again without them.
-If you’d like more tips for using anime to study Japanese check out this post.

 - Tonari no Totoro